-- Under the JobKeeper payment, businesses significantly impacted by the coronavirus outbreak will be able to access a subsidy from the government to continue paying their employees. - This assistance will help businesses to keep employees employed and/or on their books and re-start when the crisis is over. - The JobKeeper Payment is a temporary scheme open to businesses impacted by the coronavirus. - The JobKeeper Payment will also be available to the self-employed. - The government will provide \$1,500 per fortnight per employee for up to 6 months. - The JobKeeper Payment will support employers to maintain their connection to their employees.
-These connections will enable business to reactivate their operations quickly without having to rehire staff - when the crisis is over. - The subsidy will start on 30 March 2020.
-The first payments to be received by employers in the first week of May. - Businesses will be able to register their interest in participating in the payment from 30 March 2020 on the ATO website.
+- Under the JobKeeper payment, businesses significantly impacted by the coronavirus outbreak will be able to access a subsidy from the government to continue paying their employees. - This assistance will help businesses to keep employees employed and/or on their books and re-start when the crisis is over. - The JobKeeper payment is a temporary scheme open to businesses impacted by the coronavirus. - The JobKeeper payment will also be available to the self-employed. - The government will provide \$1,500 per fortnight per employee for up to 6 months. - The JobKeeper payment will support employers to maintain their connection to their employees.
+These connections will enable business to reactivate their operations quickly without having to rehire staff - when the crisis is over. - The subsidy started on 30 March 2020.
+The first payments were received by employers in the first week of May.